Contents

 Snakes are carnivorous and primarily feed on small animals such as rodents, birds, and insects.

-Some species of snakes also eat other snakes.
+Some snake species also eat other snakes.

 Cold-blooded